daler/dotfiles/docs/tools.rst

 R. It has syntax highlighting, multiline editings, and tab completion built in. can be used with any version of R, in a conda environment or otherwise.

+Alternatives:

+- plain vanilla R, which doesn't have the syntax highlighting or tab completion

 ``git-cola``
 ~~~~~~~~~~~~